graphql/graphql-spec/spec/Section 6 -- Execution.md

     - If {DoesFragmentTypeApply(objectType, fragmentType)} is {false}, continue with the next {selection} in {selectionSet}.
     - Let {fragmentSelectionSet} be the top-level selection set of {fragment}.
+    - If {deferDirective} is defined, let {fragmentDeferUsage} be {deferDirective} and append it to {newDeferUsages}.
+    - Otherwise, let {fragmentDeferUsage} be {deferUsage}.
-    - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments)}.
+    - Let {fragmentGroupedFieldSet} and {fragmentNewDeferUsages} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, fragmentDeferUsage, visitedFragments)}.
     - For each {fragmentGroup} in {fragmentGroupedFieldSet}:
       - Let {responseKey} be the response key shared by all fields in {fragmentGroup}.
       - Let {groupForResponseKey} be the list in {groupedFields} for {responseKey}; if no such list exists, create it as an empty list.
       - Append all items in {fragmentGroup} to {groupForResponseKey}.
+    - Append all items in {fragmentNewDeferUsages} to {newDeferUsages}.
   - If {selection} is an {InlineFragment}:
     - Let {fragmentType} be the type condition on {selection}.
     - If {fragmentType} is not {null} and {DoesFragmentTypeApply(objectType, fragmentType)} is {false}, continue with the next {selection} in {selectionSet}.
     - Let {fragmentSelectionSet} be the top-level selection set of {selection}.
+    - If {InlineFragment} provides the directive `@defer` and its {if} argument is not {false} and is not a variable in {variableValues} with the value {false}:
+      - Let {deferDirective} be that directive.
+      - If this execution is for a subscription operation, raise a _field error_.
+    - If {deferDirective} is defined, let {fragmentDeferUsage} be {deferDirective} and append it to {newDeferUsages}.
+    - Otherwise, let {fragmentDeferUsage} be {deferUsage}.
-    - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments)}.
+    - Let {fragmentGroupedFieldSet} and {fragmentNewDeferUsages} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, fragmentDeferUsage, visitedFragments)}.
     - For each {fragmentGroup} in {fragmentGroupedFieldSet}:
       - Let {responseKey} be the response key shared by all fields in {fragmentGroup}.
       - Let {groupForResponseKey} be the list in {groupedFields} for {responseKey}; if no such list exists, create it as an empty list.
       - Append all items in {fragmentGroup} to {groupForResponseKey}.
+    - Append all items in {fragmentNewDeferUsages} to {newDeferUsages}.
-- Return {groupedFields}.
+- Return {groupedFields} and {newDeferUsages}.

 DoesFragmentTypeApply(objectType, fragmentType):